luisacicolini/luisacicolini/README.md

 ✨ I'm Luisa, 23yo Computer Science and Engineering Student at Politecnico di Milano

-✨ Passionate about music, arts, and anything that involves some creative process
+✨ Passionate about music, arts, and anything that involves some kind of creative process